Top Booking Tips

 We’ve partnered up with Booking.com to help you find the perfect accommodation for your budget and travel needs.

-For anyone wanting to watch a match on a budget, hostels are a great option.
-Booking.com has over 40 flexible and affordable hostels in Amsterdam.
-Many of these host social events around the football if you’re looking to celebrate with other fans, as it's safe to do so.
+For anyone travelling at the last minute or wanting to see the game on a budget, hostels are a great option.
+Booking.com has over 13 flexible and affordable hostels in Munich.
+If the health situation allows, many of these host social events around the football if you’re looking to celebrate with other fans.

-When it comes to value-for-money accommodation for EURO, you may like to consider hotels in the suburbs of the city.
-Booking.com lists almost 150 three-star hotels in Amsterdam.
-Just pick the perfect location for you in our location guide below, book and then simply check in to kick off your adventure.
+When it comes to value-for-money accommodation for the football, Booking.com has more than 170 3-star hotels in Munich.
+Just pick your perfect location, book and then simply check in to kick off the adventure.

 💰💰 Rental Apartments